umanitoba-cssa/constitution/Constitution.md

 9. If the position remains vacant, the President can choose to redo the appointment procedure in this article or remove that position entirely.
 10. Once the selection process is over and the positions are filled, the new President is responsible for announcing to each candidate individually if they have gotten the position or not.

 Any tampering of the process outlined here will constitute as a violation to the constitution and the club is subjected to [**Article 4e: Violations to Constitution**](#article-4e-violations-to-constitution).
+These selection documents should be saved for the duration of the academic year, in case a review is needed.

 ## Article 3g: Executive Transition Procedure